ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Conclusion

 \section{Conclusion}

-We developed a new method, ProxSTORM (Algorithm~\ref{alg:ps}) for objective functions that are bounded from below but include a proper, closed, and convex term $\nobj$ that is in general nonsmooth.
+We developed a new method, ProxSTORM (Algorithm~\ref{alg:ps}) for objective functions that include convex but nonsmooth $\nobj$.
 When $\nobj\equiv 0$, ProxSTORM reduces to STORM.
 Our more general ProxSTORM algorithm inherits the key properties of first-order STORM; specifically, a limit-type global convergence guarantee (Theorem~\ref{thm:lim}) and an $\epsilon^{-2}$ complexity bound (Theorem~\ref{thm:co}).

-A difference between ProxSTORM and deterministic trust-region methods \cite{conn.2000} is that the latter do not typically require the trust-region radii to decrease to zero.
-This is intuitive: close to an optimal solution, deterministic algorithms should take unencumbered Newton-like steps for fast convergence.
+Unlike ProxSTORM, deterministic trust-region methods \cite{conn.2000,baraldi.2022} do not typically require the trust-region radii to decrease to zero.
+Close to an optimal solution, deterministic algorithms should take unencumbered Newton-like steps for fast convergence.
 In contrast, the trust-region radii of the stochastic ProxSTORM and STORM methods satisfy the Robbins-and-Monro-like conditions \cite{robbins.1951}

 In particular, $\lim_{k\to\infty} \Delta_k = 0$ (Corollary~\ref{cor:tozero}), meaning these stochastic trust-region methods will reject steps infinitely often, as that is the only mechanism for reducing $\Delta_k$.
 For deterministic settings, inexactness conditions exist that do not drive the trust-region radii to zero.
-Consider, for example, the inexactness condition from \cite{baraldi.2022} for gradients of models.
-In our notation, it reads,
+The inexactness condition from \cite{baraldi.2022} for gradients of models is effectively

-The proximal gradient of the the model appears on the right-hand side of this inequality, so the inequality is implemented using an iteration (Algorithm 4 of that paper).
+The stationarity condition appears on the right-hand side of this inequality, so the inequality is implemented using an iteration \cite[Algorithm 4]{baraldi.2022}.
 Unfortunately, such iterations are ill-suited for stochastic settings like ours.
 When an inequality does not hold with full probability, iterations like that for the condition above amplify the chances of an erroneous exit in a manner that is impractical to control.
 Better understanding nuances like this in order to design rigorous yet practical stochastic algorithms is an interesting topic for future research.